The-Squareware-Design-Company-UG-haftb/SQWR-GIT-POLICIES/Readme.md

 ### [GitHub for Mac](https://mac.github.com)
 ### For Linux and Solaris platforms, the latest release is available on the official Git web site.
 ### [Git for All Platforms](https://git-scm.com)

+## SETUP

+- Configuring user information used across all local repositories
+<code>git config --global user.name “[firstname lastname]”</code>
+- set a name that is identifiable for credit when review version history
+<code>git config --global user.email “[valid-email]”</code>
+- set an email address that will be associated with each history marker
+<code>git config --global color.ui auto</code>
+- set automatic command line coloring for Git for easy reviewing